Trump Administration Blames Homeless For California's Water Pollution

 A spokesman for the governor also responded to the letter.

-"The President is abusing the powers of the presidency and weaponizing government to attack his political opponents.
+"The president is abusing the powers of the presidency and weaponizing government to attack his political opponents.
 This is not about clean air, clean water or helping our state with homelessness," said Nathan Click, spokesman for Newsom.
 "This is political retribution against California, plain and simple."

 The Trump administration and California are in an escalating fight over a range of issues, including homelessness, the environment and immigration.